nstockton/mapperproxy-mume/README.md

 ![screenshot of the sighted GUI](tiles/screenshot.png?raw=true "screenshot of the sighted GUI")

 ## License And Credits
-The mapperproxy is copyrighted by Nick Gammon, and published under the [Mozilla Public License, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/ "MPL2 official Site").
+Mapper Proxy is licensed under the terms of the [Mozilla Public License, version 2.0.](https://www.mozilla.org/en-US/MPL/2.0/ "MPL2 official Site")
+Mapper Proxy was originally created and is actively maintained by Nick Stockton.
+Visually Impaired GUI contributed by Katalina Durden.
+Sighted GUI and various additions contributed by Lindisse.

 The tiles of the GUI for sighted players are distributed under the [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/legalcode "CC-BY-SA 3.0 official site") license.
-They are a modified version of [fantasy-tileset.png](https://opengameart.org/content/32x32-fantasy-tileset "fantasy-tileset page on OpenGameArt") originaly created by [Jerome](http://jerom-bd.blogspot.fr/ "Jerome old site").
+They are a modified version of [fantasy-tileset.png](https://opengameart.org/content/32x32-fantasy-tileset "fantasy-tileset page on OpenGameArt") originally created by [Jerome.](http://jerom-bd.blogspot.fr/ "Jerome old site")

 ## Installation